Cam Davis Betting Profile: The Sentry - PGA TOUR

 Davis' Best Finishes

-- Davis played 28 tournaments last season, earning two top-five finishes and collecting eight finishes in the top 10.
+- Davis last season played 28 tournaments, earning two top-five finishes and collecting eight finishes in the top 10.

-- Last season Davis' best performance came at the Fortinet Championship, where he shot -17 and finished third.
+- Last season Davis' best performance came at the Fortinet Championship.
+He shot -17 and finished third in that event.

-- Davis earned 685 points last season, which placed him 62nd in the FedExCup standings.
+- Davis ranked 62nd in the FedExCup standings with 685 points last season.

 Davis' Strokes Gained Rankings